algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 Oxidation: the process by which wine is exposed to oxygen, which can change its flavor and aroma.

 Formula: the specific combination of wines and proportions used to create a desired flavor profile.

+GUI: stands for Graphical User Interface.
+It refers to the visual interface elements used to interact with a software program or computer system.
+GUIs typically include windows, icons, menus, buttons, and other visual elements that allow users to perform tasks by clicking, dragging, and dropping objects on the screen, rather than typing text commands.
+GUIs are designed to be intuitive and user-friendly, making it easier for non-technical users to interact with complex software and systems.